Use case: Migros

 Problem: Heterogeneous structure of Migros and new terminology management system

 The various individual clients of the Translation Service within the Federation of Migros Cooperatives attach great importance to their own use of language.
-The glossaries previously maintained individually for each customer, which contained little information apart from designations, therefore had to be consolidated and rectified without disregarding the individual needs of Migros’ individual departments.
+Therefore, the glossaries previously maintained individually for each client, which contained little information apart from designations, had to be consolidated and cleaned up without disregarding the individual needs of Migros’ individual departments.
 Additionally, a balance had to be found between detailed, systematic terminology work and translation-oriented terminology work.
 We also faced challenges with the new system, which is still partly in the development phase and lacks some functions essential for terminology work.

-Solution: Basic set of rules and mapping of customer requirements in the database
+Solution: Basic set of rules and mapping of customer requirements in the termbase

 Based on the glossaries, we initially created a clear set of rules to serve as a basis for processing the legacy data and for future terminology work in the ongoing process.
 In this, both the linguistic rules and the processes for terminology work are defined clearly.
-The definition of the terminology database we have designed also allows detailed mapping of client-specific wishes and needs.
+The termbase design we created also allows detailed mapping of client-specific wishes and needs.
 Regarding the system, we created a systematic documentation of the existing and still required functions and forwarded it to the developers.